Amaimersion/yandex-disk-telegram-bot/README.md

 `flask` uses `http://localhost:8000`, `gunicorn` uses `unix:/tmp/nginx-gunicorn.socket`, `nginx` uses `http://localhost:80`.
 Make sure these addresses is free for usage, or change specific server configuration.

+`nginx` will not start until `gunicorn` creates `/tmp/gunicorn-ready` file.
+Make sure you have access to create this file.

 Open terminal and move in project root.
 Run `./scripts/wsgi/<environment>.sh <server>` where `<environment>` is either `prodction`, `development` or `testing`, and `<server>` is either `flask`, `gunicorn` or `nginx`.
 Example: `./scripts/wsgi/production.sh gunicorn`.

 Usually you will want to run both `gunicorn` and `nginx`.
 To do so run scripts in separate terminals (recommend way).
 After that visit `nginx` address.